fmshk97/SuperMart/README.md

 # SuperMart Backend Service

-Backend system for SuperMart. <br>
+Backend service for SuperMart. <br>
-SuperMart is a platform for stores to maintain and manage their products.
+SuperMart backend service allows managing stores and their products.
-It also allows customers to search products. <br>
+It also allows to search products. <br>

 ## APIs